You are here:

 Explore our work with EPAT:

-- April 2015: EPA Acting Assistant Administrator for International and Tribal Affairs Jane Nishida and EPA Region 9 (Pacific Southwest) Administrator Jared Blumenfeld traveled to Taiwan to commemorate the first anniversary of IEP and initiate new environment-focused exchanges between U.S. and Taiwan indigenous communities.
+- April 2015: EPA Principal Deputy Assistant Administrator for International and Tribal Affairs Jane Nishida and EPA Region 9 (Pacific Southwest) Administrator Jared Blumenfeld traveled to Taiwan to commemorate the first anniversary of IEP and initiate new environment-focused exchanges between U.S. and Taiwan indigenous communities.

 - November 2014: EPA joined EPAT, and Manila-based NGO Clean Air Asia for consultations on the newly established Cities Clean Air Partnership city-level partnering and certification program.

 - October 2014: EPA and EPAT jointly hosted the 2014 Pan Pacific Partnership on Climate Change Adaptation International Conference from September 30 to October 2, 2014.
 Experts from EPA and Asia-Pacific countries conducted exchanges on key adaptation issues including policy-making, methodologies, analytical tools and resilience building.

 - September 2014: EPA, EPAT, Vietnam Environment Administration (VEA), and other organizations co-hosted the 3rd Asia Pacific Mercury Monitoring Network (APMMN) Workshop in Hanoi, Vietnam.
 The workshop brought together more than 30 participants from over 10 countries to facilitate regional cooperation on atmospheric mercury monitoring and improve capabilities for assessing atmospheric mercury transport and deposition.